jenkinsci/stashnotifier-plugin/readme.md

 ### Note on credentials

-Currently Stash Build Notifier Plugin accepts only raw plaintext credentials as it works over the HTTP REST API of stash.
+Currently Bitbucket Server Build Notifier accepts only raw plaintext credentials as it uses the HTTP REST API of Bitbucket.

 Maintainers
 ===========